Oman Client case studies

 Our Client, Lui Chin, contacted Healy Consultants to understand more about the various Omani corporate structures, the company incorporation process and its requirements.
 As he explained to us about his company’s activities and detailed business plan in Oman, our client engagement director, Ms. Karen Lee recommended setting up a local limited liability company (LLC).
 This is the most common entity for foreigners who wish to conduct business in Oman due to its simple structure and incorporation process.
 Healy Consultants also informed our Client that an Oman LLC required at least 30% local ownership, which we would be happy to assist our Client with if needed.

-Our Client is interested to open a corporate bank account with HSBC Oman due to its excellent services and facilities.
-Healy Consultants gladly accepted the request but informed him that HSBC in the Middle East moves very slow for account opening and that he should consider opening a second corporate bank account with Standard Chartered, Arab Bank and Ahli Bank.
+Our Client is interested to open a corporate bank account with an international bank in Oman due to its excellent services and facilities.
+Healy Consultants gladly accepted the request but informed him that the international bank in the Middle East moves very slow for account opening and that he should consider opening a second corporate bank account with other international and regional banks.

 Within two weeks, our Client signed Healy Consultants’ engagement letter confirming services required, provided complete due diligence documents and settled our engagement fees via bank transfer.
 Immediately thereafter, Healy Consultants prepared and emailed our Client a detailed project plan, outlining the necessary steps and estimated completion time.